zoltan-nz/notes/topics.md

 - Create nice list page with a loads of filter with jquery and with ajax on rails.
 - Create filters and using cookie for storing filter settings.
 - Create switcher button with btn-group and change boolean data on hidden field.
 Details below:
+- Using can? in your project determine access for different part of your application.

 Filters: using ActiveModel, FormObject, etc... for a clean solution.